Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists memories in compact format with specific fields (id, preview, tags only) and explicitly marks it as deprecated, differentiating it from the preferred sibling memory_list.
+The description explicitly states it lists memories in compact format with specific fields (id, preview, tags only) and distinguishes itself from sibling tool memory_list which now defaults to compact previews with richer fields.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.